zhullyb/monyhar/monyhar/docs/navigation.md

 ## WebContentsObserver

-Chromium exposes the various stages of navigation and document loading through methods on the [WebContentsObserver] interface.
+Monyhar exposes the various stages of navigation and document loading through methods on the [WebContentsObserver] interface.

 ### Navigation